CosmWasm/cosmwasm/MIGRATING.md

   deps.storage.set(
       CONFIG_KEY,
       &to_vec(&State {
-          verifier: deps.api.addr_validate(&msg.verifier)?,
+          verifier: deps.api.addr_validate(&msg.verifier /* of type String */)?,
-          verifier: deps.api.addr_validate(&msg.verifier)?,
+          beneficiary: deps.api.addr_validate(&msg.beneficiary /* of type String */)?,
-          funder: info.sender,
+          funder: info.sender /* of type Addr */,
       })?,
   );
   ```

-  The existing `CanonicalAddr` remains unchanged and can be used in which a
+  The existing `CanonicalAddr` remains unchanged and can be used in cases in
-  compact binary representation is desired.
-For JSON state this does not save
+  which a compact binary representation is desired.
+For JSON state this does not
-  much data (e.g. the bech32 address
+  save much data (e.g. the bech32 address
   cosmos1pfq05em6sfkls66ut4m2257p7qwlk448h8mysz takes 45 bytes as direct ASCII
   and 28 bytes when its canonical representation is base64 encoded).
 For fixed
   length database keys `CanonicalAddr` remains handy though.